 For canals of nearly zero bed slopes, such as those in South Florida, the only way to induce flows is to force a depth gradient mechanically, at which time some inertia might be present.
 This flow is unsteady and the Manning equation is not able to provide the unsteadiness and associated convection and diffusion properties of a wave governed primarily by friction and a depth gradient.
 There is an urgent need to perform theoretical work to identify the convective and diffusive properties of such waves and to build the canal model on these premises.
-Barring this, an alternative is to implement full dynamicwave modeling in the canals, with all the attendant nonlinearities, which will likely impose the additional data requirements and increased numerical efforts typically associated with dynamic-wave computations.
+Barring this, an alternative is to implement full dynamic-wave modeling in the canals, with all the attendant nonlinearities, which will likely impose the additional data requirements and increased numerical efforts typically associated with dynamic-wave computations.
+The RSM model developers propose additional benchmark and field tests to determine if full dynamic-wave capability might become necessary to implement.